TrueOpenVR/TrueOpenVR-Core/README.md

 - Support for DIY VR devices.

 ## Future plans:
-- Turn on and off the VR of the headset display, when opening and closing the TOVR application (optional).
+- Turn on and off VR headset display, when opening and closing the TOVR application (optional).

 - Create a fast VR player, VR photo viewer and VR game demo.